nathantgray/nathantgray.github.io/index.md

 Research Assistant and Ph.D.
 Student

 - Developed Cyber-Physical Multi-Agent Co-Simulation Platform with HELICS, GridLAB-D, ns-3, and Python
-- Developed a Python package for asymetric three-phase optimal power flow using the linear branch flow model with support for OpenDSS models
+- Developed a Python package for asymmetric three-phase optimal power flow using the linear branch flow model with support for OpenDSS models
 - Modeled and simulated cyber-physical systems.
 - Studied distributed and decentralized algorithms for distribution system optimization and resiliency under adverse